What’s in Louis DeJoy’s 10-year plan for the USPS

 Frankly, it’s tough, and even DeJoy’s fiercest critics give him credit for addressing the Postal Service’s issues head on.
 But his plan relies on a lot of things breaking the right way.

-The most dubious is getting a postal restructuring bill through Congress.
-Rep. Carolyn B. Maloney’s (D-N.Y.) legislation would repeal the Postal Service’s burdensome pre-funding mandate for retiree health care and allow postal workers to enroll in Medicare.
+The most dubious is getting a postal reform bill through Congress.
+Legislation by Rep. Carolyn B. Maloney (D-N.Y.) would repeal the Postal Service’s burdensome pre-funding mandate for retiree health care and allow postal workers to enroll in Medicare.
 All told, it would save the agency $44 billion.
 DeJoy will also ask President Biden to order a review of how much the Postal Service should have paid into federal pension funds, and credit the mail agency with any overpayments.
 That would free up an additional $14 billion.
 That adds up to $58 billion, making it the single largest component of DeJoy’s financing plan — and it’s unclear whether any of it is likely to succeed.

 Republicans have already signaled opposition to Maloney’s bill (even though they spent months drafting the legislation with her), and Democrats worry that she made too many concessions on liberal priorities, such as postal banking.
 The White House hasn’t indicated one way or another if it’s interested in a pension back-credit, but it has indicated a desire to see DeJoy leave office.